 The EU has sent peacekeeping missions to several of the world’s trouble spots.
 In August 2008, it helped broker a ceasefire between Georgia and Russia, deployed EU observers to monitor the situation (EU monitoring mission in Georgia) and provided humanitarian aid to people displaced by the fighting.

 In the Balkans, the EU funds projects designed to help 7 countries build stable societies.
 A strong police and justice force (EULEX Kosovo) is in place to help ensure law and order.

 EULEX hands out info on EU role in Balkan reconstruction

 The EU has no standing army.
 Instead, under its common security and defence policy (CSDP), it relies on ad hoc forces contributed by EU countries for:

-EU High Representative Catherine Ashton meets UN Secretary General Ban Ki-Moon - supporting peace through multilateral cooperation
+EU High Representative Catherine Ashton meets UN Secretary-General Ban Ki-Moon - supporting peace through multilateral cooperation

-The role of High Representative Catherine Ashton is to bring more coherence to the EU's foreign policies.
-Accordingly, she chairs the monthly meeting of the Foreign Affairs Council where the 28 EU Foreign Ministers meet.
-The High Representative also attends the European Council and reports on foreign affairs issues.
+The High Representative's role is to make EU foreign and security policy more consistent.
+Accordingly, she chairs the monthly meeting of the Foreign Affairs Council (comprising the EU's 28 Foreign Ministers).
+She also attends the European Council and reports on foreign affairs issues.

 Most foreign and security policy decisions require the agreement of all EU countries.